philwilkes/TLS2trees/README.md

 There are also some instances where the segmentation model has not seen appropriate training data for the point cloud.
 This will be improved in future versions, as it should be easily fixed with additional training data.

+This usage of this tool is intended to be accessable to as many people as possible.
+With that goal in mind, I hope to one day turn this into a simple executable program to avoid the need for Python skills.
+If you know how to do this and would like to help make it happen, please get in touch!

+## Installation

+You will need to install all packages in the requirements.txt file.

+If using Anaconda, create a clean environment and activate it.
+In Anaconda Prompt, type "pip install -r requirements.txt" and it should hopefully install all required packages for you.

 ## How to use